-A new artistic adventure begins with this unusual mentoring.
-In 18 months, she signed 19 paintings of her artist name: MEG.
+A new artistic adventure begins with this unusual mentorship.
+In 18 months, she signs 19 paintings with her artist name: MEG.
 A few months later, they both exhibit at the Jean-Luc-Grondin Library, located in Stoneham-et-Tewkesbury.
-This exhibition reveals the young artist to the Quebec public.
-Their exposure is of such magnitude that all MEG's works are sold in a few days.
-Many collectors acquired his works, some of which left for the old continent.
-The public, really touched by his works full of emotions, go so far as to write him letters to testify their experience to rub them with the daily newspaper.
-The benefits felt go well beyond the purely aesthetic appreciation.
-During the opening of their exhibition, Mayor Robert Miller announced that the City was going to buy one of his works - a first for the Municipality.
-"It's very important for an artist to be recognized by his community," says the mayor during the opening.
-He will also add: "Mégane, from the height of your nine years, you show a lot of courage and determination.
+This exhibition revealed the young artist to the Quebec public.
+Their exhibition was so large that all of MEG's works were sold out in a few days.
+Several collectors acquired her works, some of which left for the old continent.
+People from the public, truly touched by his emotional works, even wrote him letters to testify of their experience of being around them on a daily basis.
+The benefits felt go far beyond the purely aesthetic appreciation.
+At the opening of their exhibition, Mayor Robert Miller announced that the City would be purchasing one of his works - a first for the municipality.
+"It is very important for an artist to be recognized by his community," said the mayor at the opening.
+He also added: "Mégane, at the age of nine, you show a lot of courage and determination.
 I wish you to continue on this road!"
-The young artist has also generously donated one of her creations to the elementary school she attends.
+The young artist also generously offered one of her creations to the elementary school she attends.

-In March, still in Los Angeles, MEG represented Quebec as part of the French Film Festival.
-In April and May, she participated in the international exhibition "Internation'ART" in Roberval and won the Public Prize for the quality of her works on display.
-In September, other exhibitions await him in Stoneham, Mascouche and, once again, in Los Angeles (USA).
+In March, also in Los Angeles, MEG represented Quebec at the French Film Festival.
+In April and May, she participated in the international exhibition "Internation'ART" in Roberval and won the Public Prize for the quality of her works.
+In September, other exhibitions await her in Stoneham, Mascouche and, once again, in Los Angeles (USA).
 This is the first time that the artist travels with his work outside of the country.
 In addition to his exhibitions, which are becoming more and more important, recognition is also making its way with the CIAAZ Artistic Discovery Award and an expertise that doubles the value of the artist on the Canadian territory.

 HER ARTISTIC APPROACH

-The young artist also expresses herself on her art: "It looks like I'm free!
-I like to create things, I like working with colors and making big movements with my arms.
-I also like to go near my canvas to paint and then back to see the result.
-I have a lot of things in my head, ideas of what I want to paint."
-Abstract painting is the visual form of one's emotions.
-"Painting allows me to express my emotions," Mégane says.
-"For me, every color is an emotion."
-Art is essential to one's personal balance.
+The young artist also expresses herself on her art: "It seems that I am free!
+I like to create things, I like to work with colors and make big movements with my arms.
+I also like to get close to my canvas to paint and then step back to see the result.
+I have all kinds of things in my head, ideas of what I want to paint."
+Abstract painting is the visual form of his emotions.
+"Painting allows me to express my emotions," says Mégane.
+For me, every color is an emotion."
+Art is essential to her personal balance.